 “If there was ever life on Mars, then this would have been the mud for it to live in.”

 Dr. de Souza is a Science Leader at CSIRO in micro-sensors and has worked with NASA since the Mars Exploration Rover Program began, having collaborated with NASA’s research teams for many years.

 Dr. de Souza is very proud of the Opportunity Rover, a golf buggy-sized all-terrain vehicle also known as ‘Oppy’, whose tenth birthday is today.

 “She’s a brave little Rover and she’s way past warranty,” he said.

 “Opportunity’s Mars mission was expected to last just months but she’s still going strong 10 years on with no signs of stopping.
-She’s travelled 38km instead of the few hundred meters planned.
+She’s traveled 38 km (24 mi) instead of the few hundred meters planned.

 Oppy’s been beaming a decade’s worth of data back to space receiving stations on Earth, including the Canberra Deep Space Communication Center outside Canberra at Tidbinbilla managed by CSIRO.

 “Thanks to the Rovers, we now have a much richer knowledge of our nearest planet and where to focus our future search for microfossils, present water, and other signs of life,” Dr. de Souza said.